Our blog:

 Indeed, good snow cover on the glaciers is far from guaranteed in September.
 It is, after all, the end of the summer, and if it has been a hot one (particularly a hot one following a lean winter) the lower glacial slopes can look decidedly threadbare.

-Here are the glaciers that are currently hoping to offer skiing throughout September.
-Others (such as Sölden, Pitztal and Val Senales) may open later in the month depending on snow conditions...
+Here are the glaciers that are hoping to offer skiing throughout September.
+Hintertux (normally on the list, and open 365 days a year) was forced to suspend operations in early August this year due to lack of snow, and has not yet specified a re-opening date.
+Other ski areas (such as Sölden, Pitztal and Val Senales) may open later in the month depending on snow conditions...

 Opening dates: 365 days a year